AugustBoesen/svelte-portfolio/README.md

 ## Sources, tools & tutorials used

-Roughly 40% of initial templates and guidance for app code structure from Svelte tutorials: https://svelte.dev/tutorial/basics
+Most initial templating and guidance for app code structure from Svelte tutorials: https://svelte.dev/tutorial/basics

 A base for the countdown timer: https://codesandbox.io/s/ceo2u

+A base for the greeter script: https://daily-dev-tips.com/posts/vanilla-javascript-time-of-day-greeting/

 CSS gradient picker: https://cssgradient.io/